nicolashuberIT/flight-analyzer/README.md

 <details>
 <summary>Output</summary>

+As you can see, the algorithm accurately flagged points on a straight line / points on a curve.
+For further analyses, such as the simulation of the stationary glide of a paraglider, only points on a straight line can be used, which is why this analysis needs to be as accurate as possible.
+To optimize the results of this analysis please refer to the [Optimizer](#thresholdoptimizer) section.
+The analysis in this example leads to this result:

 ```txt
 You lost 115 rows of data due to processing.
 The data loss is supposed to be 115 rows, which can be calculated by adding the ANGLE_FUTURE_THRESHOLD and the ANGLE_PAST_TRESHOLD.